AgID/rndt-md-converter/README-EN.md

 _RNDT metadata converter_ is a reusable solution that allows to query an [OGC CSW (Catalog Service for the Web)](https://www.ogc.org/standards/cat) and transform the metadata records returned, from a former metadata profile to another one revised, as long as both based on ISO Standard TS 19139.

-In Italy, from the 2011 Italian metadata profile (aligned and extending the INSPIRE metadata TG v.
-1.3) to 2020 Italian metadata profile (aligned and extending the INSPIRE metadata TG v.
+In Italy, from the 2011 Italian metadata profile (aligned with and extending the INSPIRE metadata TG v.
+1.3) to 2020 Italian metadata profile (aligned with and extending the INSPIRE metadata TG v.
 2.0).

 The solution can be used for a stricter transformation of metadata from [INSPIRE TG v.1.3](https://inspire.ec.europa.eu/documents/inspire-metadata-implementing-rules-technical-guidelines-based-en-iso-19115-and-en-iso-1) to [INSPIRE TG v.2.0](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139) by using the [XSLT script for INSPIRE transformation](https://github.com/AgID/rndt-md-converter/tree/master/inspire-xslt).
 Also, the XSLT script can be adapted in order to transform metadata records against other (own) metadata profiles.